opulo-inc/docs/docs/openpnp/v4/calibration/5-mm-per-pixel/index.md

 The following steps will calibrate the mm/pixels for the **Bottom Camera**.
 This requires us to set the dimensions and use a virtual bounding box to outline the nozzle tip.
 This allows us to calibrate the **bottom camera’s Units per pixel**, giving us accurate bottom camera movement.

 1. **Rehome your machine using the home button**.
+    * The LumenPnP will attempt to scan the homing fiducial with the top camera, and scan both nozzle tips with the bottom camera.
+If it fails, that is okay.
     !!! warning "Too Many Vision Misdetects…"
         Don't worry if you receive a warning stating “Too many vision misdetects…”; this is expected.
 This means that the bottom camera’s exposure has not yet been properly adjusted to detect the fiducial on the datum board.
 This will be corrected in the following steps, so you can safely ignore the warning.
-<br/><br/>

-1. **Select the bottom Camera**.
+2. **Select the bottom Camera**.
     * Navigate to `Machine Setup > Cameras > OpenPnPCaptureCamera Bottom`
     * Open the `Position` tab.
      ![Go to the Position tab](images/bottom-position-tab.webp)
-    * In the drop-down under `Machine Controls`, select `Nozzle: N2` to control the nozzle on the right.
-This way, for any nozzle commands we run, OpenPnP knows to base them on N2 and **not** N1 (left) nozzle.
+    * In the drop-down under `Machine Controls`, select `Nozzle: N2 - N24 (Head: H1)` to control the nozzle on the right.
+This way, for any nozzle commands we run, OpenPnP knows to base them on Nozzle: N2 and **not** the other nozzle.
      ![selecting n2 for control](images/select-n2.webp)
 <br/><br/>

 1. **Manually adjust the Nozzle to be over the Bottom Camera**.
     * Using the controls at the bottom left of OpenPnP, jog the N2 (right) nozzle to be roughly in the center of the Datum board.
 It does not need to be precise.